cedvdb/dart_countries/resources/README.md

-This package generates dart const from various data sources
+This package generates dart maps from a json data source

-The package is organized as such:

- - resources: the files responsible for generating the const files
- - src contain the models and const files

 # Resource

-to generate the files the following command can be used from the root of the project

-for generating the aggregated json:

-`dart resources/data_sources/generate_countries_aggregated_info_json.dart`

 for generating dart files (from root dir)